Visiting Sedona In December: 10 Things You Need To Know

 Shops and hotels in Sedona town lit up with Christmas decorations, lights and trees in December

-However, we have since looked at prices of hotels in Spring, Summer and Fall, which led to the conclusion that hotel prices in Summer and Winter are cheaper when compared with Spring and Fall.
-Sometimes by a few hundred dollars, so there are some real savings to be had in Winter.
+But we have since looked at prices of hotels in spring, summer and fall, which led us to the conclusion that hotel prices in summer and winter are cheaper when compared with spring and fall.
+Sometimes by a few hundred dollars, so there are some real savings to be had in winter.

-The other bonus to visiting Sedona in December is hotel room availability being much higher.
+The other bonus to visiting Sedona in December is hotel room occupancy rates being much lower.
 So even if the price isn’t as low as you might expect, at least you stand a better chance of actually getting a room if you book last minute.

 Where To Stay In Sedona